ictnlp/Auto-RAG/readme.md

 ## Model deployment

 We use vLLM to deploy the model for inference.
-You can update the parameters in vllm.sh to adjust the GPU and model path configuration, then execute:
+You can update the parameters in deploy.sh to adjust the GPU and model path configuration, then execute:

 ```bash
 bash scripts/deploy.sh